MooersLab/modular-annotated-bibliography-biblatex-latex/README.md

       - glossary terms
       - math notation
 3. Use the citekey as the argument of the `\bibentry` macro inside a new subsection heading.
 This will inject the bibliography entry upon export to PDF.
-4. You can cluster citations by topic and subtopic.
-You can lower the heading level to the subsubsection level for the bibliographic entry.
+4. You can cluster citations by topic and subtopic by using the section and subsection macros.
+You can lower the heading level to the subsubsection level for the bibliographic entry if you need the subsection heading for subgroups.
+5. The colored boxes indicate hyperlinks.
+Comment out the hypperref package in the preamble to disable.
+6.
-5. Compile to HTML to enjoy the output in a web browser.
+7. Compile to HTML to enjoy the output in a web browser.
-6. Compile to PDF to print and edit while traveling or away from the computer.
+8. Compile to PDF to print and edit while traveling or away from the computer.
-7. Compiles locally with texlive; no extra packages required.
+9. Compiles locally with texlive; no extra packages required.

 ## Customization